XKCP/XKCP/README.markdown

 make AVX512/Benchmarks
 ```

 to build UnitTests using plain 64-bit code or to build the Benchmarks tool with AVX-512 code.
-The name before the slash indicates the platform or instruction set used, while the part after the slash is the executable or library to build.
+The name before the slash indicates the target, i.e., the platform or instruction set used, while the part after the slash is the executable or library to build.
 As another example, the static (resp. dynamic) library is built by typing `make ARMv7M/libXKCP.a` (resp. `.so`) or similarly with `ARMv7M` replaced with the appropriate platform or instruction set name.
 An alternate C compiler can be specified via the `CC` environment variable.

-At the time of this writing, the possible platform or instruction set names before the slash are:
+At the time of this writing, the possible target names before the slash are:

 * `compact`: plain C compact implementations;
 * `generic32`: plain C implementation, generically optimized for 32-bit platforms;